aj629/sudoku/README.md

 # sudoku

-Valid.py checks if your board is valid and asks if you want to solve your board The sudoku solver that uses the backtracking algorithm to solve a board.
+Valid.py checks if your board is valid and asks if you want to solve your board The sudoku solver uses the backtracking algorithm to solve a board.

 This file can be used to verify any size board (EX: nontraditional 6x6 cubed with digits 1-36 sudoku boards)